 We are still not completely whole again, but are looking forward to some restful days over this holiday weekend.
 Time to chat and reminisce of the Christmas’s gone by.

-Though we got thrown off track, I was able to help my little complete their handmade gifts to each other.
+Though we were thrown off track, I help my little complete their handmade gifts to each other.
 That is until this evil fur creature did a rotten thing.
 Do you see that offender peeking in?

 While mustering up all my strength to help my kids work on their gifts, I heard a chewing sound.
 Having heard that before and knowing it was our cat, Lily, I was repulsed to find her chewing through my serger cords completely, almost through my sewing machine cords, and an extension cord.
 I was livid and so sick of things going wrong.